Skip to content

 Will iOS 27 beta drain my battery faster?

 Almost certainly yes during the first three to four seeds.
-In our testing of the iOS 26 public beta on an iPhone 13, day-one battery use ran roughly a third above our pre-beta baseline.
-By the third public seed two weeks later, the gap closed to under ten percent.
+Early beta seeds typically show noticeably higher day-one battery drain than the stable release, and the gap narrows considerably by the third public seed as the build stabilizes.
 Heat output also drops once Spotlight finishes its first indexing pass.

 Does my iPhone 11 support iOS 27?